 On November 30, 2009, we entered into a \$500 million revolving credit facility (as amended, the "Credit Facility").
 The Credit Facility is comprised of a \$182.6 million funded letter of credit tranche (the "Prefunded Tranche"), with an Original Issuance Discount (the "OID") of \$9.6 million and a \$307.8 million revolving credit tranche (the "Revolving Tranche") that can be utilized for both letters of credit and cash loans.
 Cash loans can be used for product purchases, margin requirements and general corporate purposes; however, cash loans are limited to \$150 million.
 The Credit Facility availability is based on eligible receivables and inventory, calculated through a borrowing base every ten days.
 As of December 31, 2009, our consolidated borrowing base was \$313.5 million.
-Following the reduction for outstanding cash loans, letters of credit, the OID and concentration deduction of \$48.5 million, \$117.3 million, \$9.6 million, respectively, our borrowing base availability was \$131.5 million on December 31, 2009.
-As of March 31, 2010, our consolidated borrowing base was \$253.2 million.
-Following the reduction for outstanding cash loans, letters of credit, the OID and concentration deduction of \$0.0 million, \$138.4 million, \$9.6 million and \$0.0 million, respectively, our borrowing base availability was \$105.2 million on March 31, 2010.
+Following the reduction for outstanding cash loans, letters of credit, the OID, concentration deduction and contractual availability deduction of \$48.5 million, \$117.3 million, \$9.6 million, \$6.6 million and \$25.0 million, respectively, our borrowing base availability was \$106.5 million on December 31, 2009.
+As of June 30, 2010, our consolidated borrowing base was \$205.2 million.
+Following the reduction for outstanding cash loans (\$0.0 million, \$114.1 million, \$7.6 million, \$20.3 million and \$25.0 million, respectively, our borrowing base availability was \$38.2 million on June 30, 2010.

 In April 2010, we amended the Credit Facility to reduce the Prefunded Tranche by \$40 million and to increase the Revolving Tranche by \$40 million.
+On September 29, 2010, approximately \$23.0 million of the proceeds from the closing of the sale of ownership interests in the White Cliffs Pipeline pursuant to the exercise of certain purchase options by two shippers that had entered into throughput agreements with us was used to pay down principal outstanding under the Credit Facility.

-The Credit Facility is secured by all working capital and fixed assets of SemCrude, SemStream, SemCAMS, SemCanada Crude and SemGas (the "Loan Parties"), but is not secured by the assets of SemCrude's subsidiary, SemCrude Pipeline, L.L.C.
+The Credit Facility is secured by all working capital and fixed assets of SemCrude, SemStream, SemCAMS, SemCanada Crude and SemGas (the "Loan Parties").
 The Credit Facility matures November 30, 2012.